Artificial Intelligence has changed a lot over time. It used to be an idea but now it is one of the most important technologies we have.

 6. Natural Language Processing Evolves

-Understanding human language became a major focus of AI research.
+Understanding language is a big deal, for AI research.

 For example: